faezehghiasi/Data_Structure_Project/README.md

 ```

-> [!NOTE]
+## NOTE

-> All searches and queries are based on the KD-Tree data structure.
++ All searches and queries are based on the KD-Tree data structure.

-> Proper error handling is implemented for invalid inputs and operations.
++ Proper error handling is implemented for invalid inputs and operations.

-> The project uses object-oriented principles and adheres to the best practices for C++ programming.
++ The project uses object-oriented principles and adheres to the best practices for C++ programming.